rafaelcolvara/shop-now/README.md

 <h1> Services SHOP-NOW </h1>

 # shop-now
-Back-end REST-Api for manage Products, Users and Orders
+Back-end REST-Api Microservices for manage Products, Users and Orders.
+Use case for intreview test at WilDom

 # Technologies
 - Java 17